sueszli/repetitive-neural-nonsense/README.md

 -   implement 3 algorithms:

     -   baseline model from the repository "NRMS on EB-NeRD" from "ebnerd-benchmark"
-    -   "gru" from "recommenders"
+    -   "GRU" from "recommenders"
-    -   algorithm of choice
+    -   some algorithm of choice

 -   improve: check out "beyond metrics" section in the "ebnerd-benchmark" repository
 -   write report pdf